Information on the Financial Conduct Authority’s Business Interruption test case

 Implications for AXA XL customers

-The court judgment may affect the outcome of your claim if:
+The court judgment will affect the outcome of your claim if:

 - the specific wording of your policy was reviewed as part of the test case, or